Tree: Bark

 Cork is produced from the thick bark of the cork oak (Quercus suber).
 It is harvested from the living trees about once every ten years in an environmentally sustainable industry.
 More than half the world's cork comes from Portugal and is largely used to make stoppers for wine bottles.
 Other uses include floor tiles, bulletin boards, balls, footwear, cigarette tips, packaging, insulation and joints in woodwind instruments.

 The bark of other varieties of oak has traditionally been used in Europe for the tanning of hides though bark from other species of tree has been used elsewhere.
 The active ingredient, tannin, is extracted and after various preliminary treatments, the skins are immersed in a series of vats containing solutions in increasing concentrations.
 The tannin causes the hide to become supple, less affected by water and more resistant to bacterial attack.

 At least 120 drugs come from plant sources, many of them from the bark of trees.
 Quinine originates from the cinchona tree (Cinchona) and was for a long time the remedy of choice for the treatment of malaria.
 Aspirin was synthesised to replace the sodium salicylate derived from the bark of willow trees (Salix) which had unpleasant side effects.
 The anti-cancer drug Paclitaxel is derived from taxol, a substance found in the bark of the Pacific yew (Taxus brevifolia).
 Other tree based drugs come from the paw-paw (Carica papaya), the cassia (Cassia spp.), the cocoa tree (Theobroma cacao), the tree of life (Camptotheca acuminata) and the downy birch (Betula pubescens).

-The papery bark of the white birch tree (Betula papyrifera) was used extensively by Native Americans.
+The papery bark of the paper birch (Betula papyrifera) tree was used extensively by Native Americans.
 Wigwams were covered by it and canoes were constructed from it.
 Other uses included food containers, hunting and fishing equipment, musical instruments, toys and sledges.
 Nowadays, bark chips, a by-product of the timber industry, are used as a mulch and as a growing medium for epiphytic plants that need a soil-free compost.